 These reactions demonstrate the consequence of regulations to control choice.
 Establishing nutrition standards can be interpreted as the state interferring, in a negative way.
 To limit and/or ban the availability of items in school, in this instance, unhealthy food, was seen as limiting freedom of choice, or acting as a ‘nanny state’.

-The government response to rising awareness of diet-related ill health issues took the form of nutritional standards for school food, which implied that young people (and by inference, their parents) were unable to make good choices about healthy eating.
-This stance was informed by the SMRP report which stated that “there is both a public and a private responsibility to ensure that children are adequately fed.”
+The 21st century government response to rising awareness of diet-related ill health issues took the form of nutritional standards for school food, which implied that young people (and by inference, their parents) were unable to make good choices about healthy eating.
+A departure from the 1906 attitude linked more directly to poverty, this stance was informed by the SMRP report which stated that “there is both a public and a private responsibility to ensure that children are adequately fed.”

 Although Turning the Tables is a contemporary report, it echoed many of the same concerns which gave rise to school feeding in England at the turn of the last century.
 Health and welfare are clearly linked throughout and government nutrition standards for school food are intended as a benefit for all children, as vulnerable citizens.
 Concerns for food in the curriculum, sustainability and the socio-economic benefits of jobs in the school food sector figure prominently in the report, reflecting modern concerns and are thus a departure from earlier policy.
 However this wide net cast over the potential of school food to benefit not only schoolchildren but the community as a whole served to emphasise the even greater benefits which could be offered if school food provision was made available to the largest number of children.